Book Now →

 Goal Umpire Decisions

-Goal umpires positioned behind the goal posts make crucial scoring decisions.
-They judge whether the ball passes cleanly between the two tall goal posts (goal - both flags waved), hits a post (behind - one flag), passes between a goal post and behind post (behind), or was touched before crossing the line.
+Goal umpires behind the goal posts judge whether the ball passes cleanly between the two tall goal posts (goal — both flags), hits a post (behind — one flag), or passes between a goal post and behind post (behind).
+Crucial decisions!

 6